himarshaj/test_repo/README.md

 1. old_live.har - Contains network traffic for the live version of old Twitter UI.
 (Incognito mode with user-agent set as "Googlebot")
 2. new_live_1.har - Contains network traffic for the live version of new Twitter UI.
 (Basic browser mode with default user-agent)
 3. new_live_2.har - Contains network traffic for the live version of new Twitter UI.
 (Basic browser mode with user-agent set as "Googlebot")
 4. archived_1.har - Contains network traffic for the archived version of Twitter.
-(Archived through "Save Page Now" of Internet Archive by us)
+(Archived through "SPN" of Internet Archive by us)
 5. archived_2.har - Contains network traffic for the archived version of Twitter.
-(Archived through "Save Page Now" of Internet Archive by other)
+(Archived through "SPN" of Internet Archive by other)
 6. archived_3.har - Contains network traffic for the archived version of Twitter.
 (Archived using "curl" with user-agent set as "Googlebot")

 The above mentioned HAR files can be downloaded from the release assets of this repository.
 Below are the respective target mementos for the archived versions.

 1. archived_1.har - http://web.archive.org/web/20200628012605/https://twitter.com/realDonaldTrump
 2. archived_2.har - http://web.archive.org/web/20200628002632/https://twitter.com/realDonaldTrump